Nabeel-javed/audits/report.md

-# Legacy Buy-Burn Security Review
+# EMPOWER TOKEN Security Review

-A security review of the Legacy Buy-Burn smart contract protocol was done by [0xepley](https://twitter.com/0xepley). \
+A security review of the Empower Token smart contract protocol was done by [0xepley](https://twitter.com/0xepley). \
 This audit report includes all the vulnerabilities, issues and code improvements found during the security review.

 ## About Legacy

-Legacy is a decentralized smart contract protocol on Ethereum designed to be a digital store of value with Bitcoin-like tokenomics, offering a finite supply, self-minting rewards mechanism, and the potential to outperform Bitcoin, all while providing an inflation-resistant asset that empowers users to preserve and grow their wealth in a secure, decentralized, and energy-efficient manner.
+EmpowerCoin’s unique model redistributes a portion of transaction fees to EMPC token holders, creating a steady stream of passive income.
+This means users earn rewards simply by holding EMPC tokens, making it an attractive investment that continuously generates returns.

 ## Disclaimer